Electoral history of Nigel Farage: Elections to the House of Commons

 Elections to the House of Commons are decided by first-past-the-post voting.
 Each voter votes for one candidate, and the candidate who receives the most votes in each constituency becomes a Member of Parliament.

 Elections to the European Parliament

 Up to and including the 1994 election, British elections to the European Parliament used the first-past-the-post system.

-Since 1999, all British elections to the European Parliament have been done by a proportional representation system, in which each voter votes for one party in their constituency.
-The seats allotted for the constituency are then divided between the parties depending on their share of the vote.
+From 1999, all British elections to the European Parliament were done by a proportional representation system, in which each voter votes for one party in their constituency.
+The seats allotted for the constituency were then divided between the parties depending on their share of the vote.

 Elected candidates are named.
 Brackets indicate the number of votes per seat won.